mchakli/mehmetcanhakli.com/content/Randomfacts.md

 # Random Facts

 We've probably just met.
-Here are some random facts & thoughts for you.
+To make the first move, here are some random facts & thoughts for you.
 If we had a coffee, I'd be telling you one in every two minutes,

 1. Print books' user experience is horrible.
 Embrace Kindle.